r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

                                       - FINAL NOTES -

-      95% of the obfuscation technics in the 'powershell' section contained in this article are based in the exelent 'Invoke-Obfuscation' powershell cmdlet develop by @danielbohannondue and is pdf article 'PowerShell obFUsk8tion Techniques & How To (Try To) D""e`Tec`T'Th'+'em''
+      95% of the obfuscation technics in the 'powershell' section contained in this article are based in the exelent 'Invoke-Obfuscation' powershell cmdlet develop by: @danielbohannon and is pdf article 'PowerShell obFUsk8tion Techniques & How To (Try To) D""e`Tec`T'Th'+'em''

 [3] https://www.sans.org/summit-archives/file/summit-archive-1492186586.pdf<br />